Eoghan Ruadh Mac an Bhaird

 Eoghan Ruadh Mac an Bhaird (c.
 1600 – c.
 1610?)
 Gaelic-Irish Bardic poet.

 Eoghan Ruadh was a member of the Mac an Bhaird clan of professional poets, originally from County Galway with a more notable branch settling in County Donegal in the 14th or 15th century.

 His surviving compositions are A bhráighe tá i dtor London, Leabhran Gaedhilge, Sgeala Craidhte, Comhdhail Siothchana, and Aodh Ruadh Ó Domhnaill, the latter for Hugh Roe Ó Donnell.

+The band The Gloaming has recorded one of his poems.